SarthakGagapalliwar/SarthakGagapalliwar/README.md

 🥅 2025 Goals: Contribute more to Open Source projects.
 👾 Love to tinker with Custom ROMS
 📬 How to reach me: sarthakgagapalliwar07@gmail.com
-⚡ Fun fact: In australia there are 48 million kangaroos and in Uruguay there are 3,457,380 inhabitants.
-So if the kangaroos decide to invade Uruguay, each Uruguayan will have to fight 14 kangaroos.
+⚡ Fun fact: 🔄 To understand recursion, you first need to understand recursion.

 ```